Remote node management using GCC

 !

-The following sample displays how to configure the GCC2 interface using the loopback IP address on 1.2T card.
+This sample configures the GCC2 interface using the loopback IP address on 1.2T card.

 RP/0/RP0/CPU0:ios#configure